 Experience and research both indicate that children attending Montessori schools tend to be creative thinkers, competent, self-disciplined, socially well adjusted, and happy.
-The Montessori curriculum is much broader than many other programs.
+The AMI Montessori curriculum is much broader than many other programs.
 The Montessori program teaches more than just the basics, it has exercises to develop the child's capacities - his or her ability to control movement (motor development),to use senses (perceptual development), to think (cognitive development), to intend (volitional development), and to gain conscious awareness and control of emotions (affective or emotional development), to use language (language development), to belong, have friends, and be a contributing member of a group (social development), and have an ability to distinguish between appropriate and inappropriate behavior (moral development).
 In this way, the program helps the child become a competent learner.

 Creative Thinking: Imagination powers the awesome ability to comprehend abstractions of every kind, to see something in one's mind that one cannot see in person or touch with the hands.
 We ask the elementary child, for example, to imagine other planets and, ultimately, the whole universe!
 By exploring the world they can see and touch first, children develop a strong foundation from which to launch their imaginations.
 Comfort and success with a whole range of creative, open-ended activities unleashes the neurological potential of the child in Montessori system.